Abingdon

 Many buildings in town date back beyond the Civil War.
 The 1779 tavern (222 E. Main St.), the oldest building in town, served as a hospital for wounded Civil War soldiers, as did the adjacent Virginia House (Dunn’s Hotel).
 The servants’ dwelling at Cave House, built in the decade before emancipation, recalls the thriving slave economy of the town and region.
 Landon Boyd was one Abingdon slave who made a name for himself after emancipation.
 Trained as a brick mason, Boyd served in the US army during the Civil War and was a member of the jury selected for the treason trial of Confederate president Jefferson Davis in 1867.
 The trial never happened.
 Boyd, who had moved to Richmond after the war, served on the city council there from 1872-1873 and served as Assistant Assessor of US Internal Revenue.
 He returned to Abingdon in 1878.

-To get a taste of Abingdon during the Civil War, visit the Fields-Penn 1860 House Museum (208 W. Main St.).
-Completed in 1860, this house is interpreted as a museum of antebellum and Civil War life.
+While visiting Abingdon, drive by the Fields-Penn 1860 House Museum (208 W. Main St.).
+Completed in 1860, this house was interpreted as a museum of antebellum and Civil War life, but has been closed since 2015.

 .